 - 113. Taking into account the range of information presented in this updated LAA for the NY Sub-region, a number of key messages emerge which are likely to be of relevance to preparation of minerals local plans in and around the sub-region.
-These are summarised below: - 1) Assessment of future supply requirements on the basis of an assumed annual equivalent demand of 2.44mtpa for sand and gravel and 3.75mtpa for crushed rock for the period 1st January 2021 to 31 December 2030 is considered appropriate for the NYCC area. - 2) The previous shortfall in the provision of sand and gravel from the NYCC identified in previous LAA's has been positively influenced by new planning permissions being granted, so much so that there is currently no shortfall forecast in sand and gravel supply up to 2030 and beyond. - 3) The current supply patterns for concreting sand and gravel can be maintained without increasing overall haulage distances as there is no shortfall forecast in either the northwards or southwards distribution area up to 2030. - 4) Some further provision of building sand (an indicative total of 1.9mt) is also likely to be required in order to maintain supply over the period 1st January 2021 to 31 December 2030. - 5) Consideration should be given to the extent to which further resources of Magnesian Limestone should be made available from within the NYCC area, in order to maintain a balance of supply between the main types of crushed rock currently worked in the area.
-An indicative shortfall of around 8.1mt has been identified for this particular rock type.
-Reserves in dormant crushed rock sites in the NYCC area are also likely to become of more significance in contributing to future supply.

-- 6) Consideration should also be given to the extent of any potential to maintain supply of high PSV aggregate from the YDNP area.
+These are summarised below: - 1) Assessment of future supply requirements on the basis of an assumed annual equivalent demand of 2.44mtpa for sand and gravel and 3.75mtpa for crushed rock for the period 1st January 2023 to 31 December 2030 is considered appropriate for the NYC area. - 2) The previous shortfall in the provision of sand and gravel from the NYC identified in previous LAA's has been positively influenced by new planning permissions being granted, so much so that there is currently no shortfall forecast in sand and gravel supply up to 2030 and beyond. - 3) The current supply patterns for concreting sand and gravel can be maintained without increasing overall haulage distances as there is no shortfall forecast in either the northwards or southwards distribution area up to 2030. - 4) Some further provision of building sand (an indicative total of 0.16mt) is also likely to be required in order to maintain supply over the period 1st January 2022 to 31 December 2030. - 5) Consideration should be given to the extent to which further resources of Magnesian and Jurassic Limestone should be made available from within the NYCC area, in order to maintain a balance of supply between the main types of crushed rock currently worked in the area.
+Reserves in dormant crushed rock sites in the NYCC area are also likely to become of more significance in contributing to future supply. - 6) Consideration should also be given to the extent of any potential to maintain supply of high PSV aggregate from the YDNP area.
 Liaison between Cumbria County Council and the YDNPA in relation to supply of high PSV aggregate would be useful and is already taking place. - 7) A number of existing quarry sites are likely to require extensions of time and/or extensions in working area in order to help maintain the broad level and distribution of production capacity that currently exists.